rlucioni/blog/content/posts/entering-pythons-interactive-mode.md

 Author: Renzo Lucioni
 Tags: python

-Did you know you can drop into Python's interactive mode immediately after executing a script?
+You can drop into Python's interactive mode immediately after executing a script.
 Say you have the following script, `foo.py`.

     :::python
     message = 'Hello, World!'